Fabiano-Felipe/Fabiano-Felipe/README.md

 ## Engineering Philosophy

-> *Ship small, ship soon — perfect concepts can't be validated.*
+> *Ship fast to validate the proof of concept, without proof all your work may be for nothing.*

 - Ship fast, iterate later
 - Ship quality code, learn continuously